day8/re-frame/docs/Coeffects.md

 within their `:before` function, cumulatively building up what it holds.
 Later, our event handler, which sits on the end of the chain, magically finds just the right data (like a value for the key `:local-store`) in its first `cofx` argument.
-So, it is the event handler's Interceptors which put it there.
+So, it is the event handler's Interceptors which can add to the "world" eventually given to an event handler.

 ## Which Interceptors?